tenstorrent/tt-metal/docs/source/ttnn/ttnn/profiling_ttnn_operations.rst

 - ``-n``, ``--name-append``: Name to be appended to ``csv`` and ``tgz`` filenames and also be used as the folder name under the given or default output folder

-- ``-d``, ``--device-only``: Only profile device side, note in this mode host side readings will still be reported but should be ignored

-- ``-m``, ``--host-only``: Only profile host side

 This scripts performs the following items:

-1. Checks if the project is correctly built with ``PROFILER="enabled"``
-2. Executes the provided under test command to generate both host and device side profiling logs
+1. Executes the provided under test command to generate both host and device side profiling logs
-3. Post-processes all the collected logs and aggregate them into the perf csv with a timestamped name.
+2. Post-processes all the collected logs and aggregate them into the perf csv with a timestamped name.
-4. Compress all the raw host and device side logs into a tarball for future reference.